 Log on to the Alibaba Cloud Elasticsearch console.

-Navigate to the desired cluster.
+Navigate to the target cluster.

 In the top navigation bar, select the resource group to which the cluster belongs and the region where the cluster resides.